djjtyn/bookLookUp/README.md

 to the console.
 I then noticed that some of the results were returning undefined so had to create a default value for these response returns.
 I tested this by outputting the response to the console using template literals within a function after coding a bit of code that gave the undefined response returns a custom value and searching for books that I kew had undefined values.
+## Bugs
+I encountered a bug on the site that I was unable to fix.
+This occurs when a user searches for a book and clicks the previous button on the first page of results.
+This leads to a bug in the code which I have an error customised for.
+The easiest way to fix this will be to hide the previous button on the first page of results but due to the buttons being contained in a functions template literal html output I am unsure on how to do this as the API response doesn't include prev or next values and I have had to code the pagination into the API response.
 ## Deployment
 I have deployed this to Github and have been regularly adding and comitting changes to the projects local depository.
 I have used Gitpod entirely for coding and have been pushing any additions I make to the local depository onto Github as a precaution